feiyao333/GroupProject/README.md

   Click Logout

   ****INSTRUCTIONS***
-  Create Account
+  Create Account:
-  enter email
+  enter email,
-  enter password
+  enter password,
-  click submit
+  click submit,
-  click my account
+  click my account,
-  The new user info is displayed. logout & login
+  The new user info is displayed. logout & login,
   The user info is displayed.
   Click Shopping Cart
   the cart is empty.